bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Overview

-In this week's module, students will learn how to create server-side APIs using the Express.js framework.
+In this module, students will learn how to create server-side APIs using the Express.js framework.
 As the most widely used Node.js server framework, Express.js allows us to quickly and easily establish API routes and associated HTTP request methods.

 In this week's virtual classes, you'll review setting up an Express.js application using both standard GET routes and GET routes with parameters, as well as review Express.js server basics.